cloud-elements/devportal/docs/elements/brighttalk2/brighttalk-create-instance.md

 }
 ```

 __Note__:  Make sure that you use straight quotes in your JSON files and cURL commands.
-Use plain text formatting in your code and ensure that you do not include spaces in the cURL command.
+Use plain text formatting in your code and ensure that you do not include spaces in the cURL command. <span style:"color:red"> The spaces part of the cURL note... what does that mean? </span>

 ### Parameters

 The following table shows the parameters used to provision an instance.
-We noted optional parameters in the table, but if you do  not specify values, the element will be provisioned with default values for the optional parameters.
+We noted optional parmamters in the table, but if you do  not specify values, the element will be provisioned with default values for the optional parameters.

 | Parameter | Description     | Data Type     |
 | :------------- | :------------- | :------------- |